Theres a lot you can do to size up the quality of care offered by a veterinary

 less than what most veterinarians actually charge.
 If the fee your vet

-charges for a needed procedure or treatment costs more than the plan pays,
+charges for a procedure or treatment is more than the plan pays, and you

-and you cant negotiate a discount with the vet, youll have to pay the
+cant negotiate a discount, youll have to pay the difference.

 Benefits are limited to a maximum of $7,000 per year.